Frederic Edwin Church: Beginnings

 Frederic Edwin Church was a direct descendant of Richard Church, a Puritan pioneer from England who accompanied Thomas Hooker on the original journey through the wilderness from Massachusetts to what would become Hartford, Connecticut.
 Church was the son of Eliza (1796–1883) and Joseph Church (1793–1876).
 Frederic had two sisters and no surviving brothers.
 His father was successful in business as a silversmith and jeweler and was a director at several financial firms.
 His mother's brother was Adrian Janes, who owned an iron foundry that constructed the U.S. Capitol Dome.
 The family's wealth allowed Frederic to pursue his interest in art from a very early age.
 In 1844, aged 18, Church became the pupil of landscape artist Thomas Cole in Catskill, New York after Daniel Wadsworth, a family neighbor and founder of the Wadsworth Athenaeum in Hartford, Connecticut, introduced the two.
 Church studied with him for two years; by this time his talent was evident.
 Cole wrote that Church had "the finest eye for drawing in the world".
-During his time with Cole he travelled around New England and New York to make sketches, visiting East Hampton, Connecticut, Long Island, Catskill Mountain House, The Berkshires, New Haven, Connecticut, and Vermont.
+During his time with Cole he traveled around New England and New York to make sketches, visiting East Hampton, Connecticut, Long Island, Catskill Mountain House, The Berkshires, New Haven, Connecticut, and Vermont.
 His first recorded sale was in 1846 to the Wadsworth Athenaeum for $130; it was a pastoral painting depicting Hooker's journey in 1636.

 In 1848, he was elected the youngest Associate of the National Academy of Design.
 He was promoted to full member the following year and began to take in his own students including Walter Launt Palmer, William James Stillman and Jervis McEntee.